SchneiderInfosystems/WinRTCrypto/README.md

 # WinRTCrypto
-Five sample applications written for **Delphi** provide an introduction to symmetric encryption with AES, asymmetric encryption with RSA and hybrid encryption as a combination of both encryption alorithms and sign and verification.
+Five sample applications written for **Delphi** provide an introduction to symmetric encryption with AES, asymmetric encryption with RSA and hybrid encryption as a combination of both encryption algorithms and sign and verification.
 All code based on pure Delphi using the _WinApi.WinRT_ and _Winapi.Security.Cryptography_ library delivered since Delphi 10 Seattle.
 No additional 3rd-party libraries are required.
 This code only runs on Windows and therefore uses the VCL.

 # Introduction to asymmetric encryption with RSA algorithms